coreykeyser/Dynamic-Evidence-fMRI/README.md

 THE FILES IN THE GITHUB DO NOT INCLUDE THE EXPERIMENTAL SETUP SINCE THAT DOESN'T NEED MANIPULATED BUT IF YOU WANT TO BROWSE IT JUST REACH OUT TO ME AND I CAN GIVE YOU MORE DETAILED INSTRUCTIONS.

-FILE GUIDE: the main data source is evidenceAccumulationMaster, this has the coherences for every trial along with the responses for 5 different subjects. "fast rlcca.r" and 'LCCA.r' are the main files for the actual LCA code.
+FILE GUIDE: the main data source is evidenceAccumulationMaster, this has the coherences for every trial along with the responses for 5 different subjects. "fast rlcca.r" runs a continuous versiin of the LCA.
+This is set up to take in a matrix of drift rates for each choice, here right or left.
+What is returned is a recording tracking of each accumulator through time.
+This is computed at each step in time by the parameter of the LCA, leak (K), lateral inhibition (L), and a noise term (eta).
-[INSERT NOAH EXPLANATION HERE]

 fMRI project:
 creating a joint model between behvioral responses in LCA and the BOLD response from fMRI